rafnaves/rafnaves/README.md

 ### Hi, I'm Rafa!

-I’m a Computer Science student who's developing artificial inteligence with computacional vision and automations.
+I’m a Computer Science student working with AI development, especially in computer vision and automation.

 “This Is A Game About Winning The Points That Matter.”